 .
 This stands for your personal information, but what's actually needed is simply a mailbox.
 Here's myperson

-file for example (data/person/LANTIAN-DN42
+file, for example (data/person/LANTIAN-DN42

-):person: Lan Tian contact: b980120@hotmail.com nic-hdl: LANTIAN-DN42 mnt-by: LANTIAN-MNT source: DN42
+):person: Lan Tian e-mail: b980120@hotmail.com contact: telegram:lantian1998 nic-hdl: LANTIAN-DN42 mnt-by: LANTIAN-MNT source: DN42

 - The items in the file are: